ZachAnders/ddfastmail/README.md

 dynamic IP addresses automatically update their DNS records whenever their IP address changes.

+ddfastmail will login to fastmail.fm every time it is invoked, but will only issue a POST to the dns configuration page if it detects a record needs updating.

 Note: This script only updates existing records, and will not add new ones.

 Configuration